Barefoot Sandals That Look Like Birkenstocks (But Feel Even Better)

 After years of testing minimalist footwear, we’ve found the best barefoot sandals that give you the same easy-going style as Birkenstocks, but with more freedom for your toes, better ground feel, and no stiff arch support holding you back.

-👉 Want the full breakdown?
-See our deep dive: Are Birkenstocks Good for Your Feet?
+👉 For a deeper explanation, read: Are Birkenstocks Good for Your Feet?

 Barefoot Sandals Like Birkenstock Arizona (Two-Strap Style)